Sakshi9977/-Solar-Power-Data-Analysis-and-Visualization/README.md

 ⚡ Introduction:

 This project focuses on analyzing solar power generation data from two plants.
-Our goal is to extract insights, visualize trends, and build an interactive dashboard using Streamlit to help stakeholders manage solar power generation efficiently.
+We aim to extract insights, visualize trends, and build an interactive dashboard using Streamlit to help stakeholders manage solar power generation efficiently.

-🚀 Core Functionality: The dashboard provides key insights into solar power generation trends, plant performance, and helps identify patterns that could optimize energy production.
+🚀 Core Functionality: The dashboard provides key insights into solar power generation trends, and plant performance, and helps identify patterns that could optimize energy production.

 🛠️ Project Type:
 Data Analysis and Visualization